How To Cook Thin Pork Chops (Best Recipe)

 • Use High Heat: Preheat your cooking pan over medium-high to high heat.
 A hot pan helps create a good sear on the outside of the pork chops, sealing in the juices.

-• Avoid Overcooking: Thin pork chops can dry out quickly if overcooked.
+• Avoid overcooking: Thin pork chops can dry out quickly if overcooked.
 Aim for an internal temperature of 145°F (63°C).
 Use an instant-read meat thermometer to ensure accuracy.

 • Sear for Flavor: Allow the pork chops to sear without moving them for a few minutes.
 This helps develop a nice crust on the outside, which enhances both flavor and texture.